DevExpress-Examples/out-of-maintenance-how-to-bind-a-dashboard-to-an-olap-cube-using-dashboardolapdatasource-t216477/Readme.md

-# How to bind a dashboard to an OLAP cube using DashboardOlapDataSource
+# How to bind WinForms dashboard to an OLAP cube using DashboardOlapDataSource

-The following example demonstrates how to bind a dashboard to an OLAP cube using <a href="https://documentation.devexpress.com/#Dashboard/clsDevExpressDashboardCommonDashboardOlapDataSourcetopic">DashboardOlapDataSource</a>.
+The following example demonstrates how to bind a dashboard to an OLAP cube using <a href="https://documentation.devexpress.com/#Dashboard/clsDevExpressDashboardCommonDashboardOlapDataSourcetopic">DashboardOlapDataSource</a> in WinForms Dashboard Designer application.

 The DashboardOlapDataSource allows you to establish a connection to the OLAP cube by specifying a connection string.